watertap-org/watertap/docs/technical_reference/property_models/mc_aq_sol.rst

 Scaling
 -------
 A comprehensive scaling factor calculation method is coded in this property package.
-Among the state variables (:math:`N, T, \text{and} p`), default scaling factors for :math:`T` and :math:`p` were set and do not need users' input, while, for :math:`N`, usually requires a user input via an interface.
+Among the state variables (:math:`N, T, \text{and}  p`), default scaling factors for :math:`T` and :math:`p` were set and do not need users' input, while, for :math:`N`, usually require a user input via an interface.
 The coding interface to set defalut scaling factor for :math:`N` and call the scaling calculation for other variables is the following.

 .. code-block::